flyteorg/flyte/docs/source/gen/flytectl_get_execution-queue-attribute.rst

 Retrieve the execution queue attribute for the given project and domain.
-For project flytectldemo and development domain:
+For project flytesnacks and development domain:
 ::

- flytectl get execution-queue-attribute -p flytectldemo -d development
+ flytectl get execution-queue-attribute -p flytesnacks -d development

 Example: output from the command:

 .. code-block:: json

- {"project":"flytectldemo","domain":"development","tags":["foo", "bar"]}
+ {"project":"flytesnacks","domain":"development","tags":["foo", "bar"]}

 Retrieve the execution queue attribute for the given project, domain, and workflow.
-For project flytectldemo, development domain, and workflow 'core.control_flow.run_merge_sort.merge_sort':
+For project flytesnacks, development domain, and workflow 'core.control_flow.merge_sort.merge_sort':
 ::

- flytectl get execution-queue-attribute -p flytectldemo -d development core.control_flow.run_merge_sort.merge_sort
+ flytectl get execution-queue-attribute -p flytesnacks -d development core.control_flow.merge_sort.merge_sort

 Example: output from the command:

 .. code-block:: json

- {"project":"flytectldemo","domain":"development","workflow":"core.control_flow.run_merge_sort.merge_sort","tags":["foo", "bar"]}
+ {"project":"flytesnacks","domain":"development","workflow":"core.control_flow.merge_sort.merge_sort","tags":["foo", "bar"]}

 Write the execution queue attribute to a file.
 If there are no execution queue attributes, the command throws an error.
 The config file is written to era.yaml file.